iangoodnight/pwc/127/iangoodnight/javascript/README.md

 # Perl Weekly Challenge Club - 127

 This is my first time submitting!
 I had a lot of fun and it was a good excuse to work on my Perl.
-I spend most of my time working with Javascript, so I started out by writing a solution Javascript.
+I spend most of my time working with JavaScript, so I started out by writing a solution in JavaScript.

 ## Task 1 > Disjoint Sets